 9. Journal or write 30 minutes a day

 I need to get my thoughts in order every day.
 I do that by writing.
 That helps me to focus on what matters to me.
-That’s why I journal.
+That’s why I formed the habit of journaling.

 Even when I’m not writing articles, I sit down and journal—only for myself.
 I don’t write in my journal for others.
 Journaling is also an excellent tool to become a better thinker and person.